mwwu/wordcloud/README.md

 Ultimately I solved the word cloud challenge by reducing it to the NP-Hard bin-packing problem, and further reducing that problem.
 In this repository, I prioritized coming up with an elegant recursive solution in javascript, making this an exercise in functional programming.
 At the same time, I emphasized aesthetic principles, making this an exercise in creativity.
 Overall, this solution took me around 30 hours, spread out over 2 weekends and involves several hundred lines of code that I wrote from scratch.

 ### Word Clouds are a Bin Packing Problem
 For my initial attempt, I noticed the words could be represented as rectangles with different dimensions.
 If I were able to minimize the white space between words, I would be creating a word cloud with the smallest area.
-Thus, the problem I had to solve was how to optimally fit rectangles into the minimal boundary area.
+Thus, the problem I had to solve was how to optimally fit rectangles into a minimal boundary area.

 In order to do this, I would have to, first, maintain some sort of representation of the already covered areas.
 This way, I could test whether a new word would overlap in any position.
 Then, for every word I placed, the next word could be placed any pixel within a reasonable distance from the first one.
 I would then be required to iterate through every permutation of placement for all n words.
 This would require a huge amount of computation.